 Fortunately, even when traditional forms of contraception such as condoms fail, there are still options available.
 Most notably, the morning after pill.

 What is the morning after pill?

-Both these pills work by delaying or preventing ovulation (the release of an egg).
+Both the Levonorgestrel and ellaOne morning after pills work by having an effect on ovulation – delaying or preventing the release of an egg.
 The hormones contained in the pills can also affect the lining of the womb, making it harder for an egg to attach.

 When can I use the morning after pill?